winitzki/sofp/README.md

 # Roadmap

+0. Cut the scope
 1. Finish all videos
 2. Write the book

 I plan to cover the following further material:

-- zippable / applicative functors, traversable functors, foldable functors -- with full derivations and analysis of the laws
+- traversable functors, foldable functors
-- when applicable, also cover contrafunctors with similar properties
 - a general way of implementing and using "free" constructions (free monoid, free functor, free monad, free applicative etc.)
 - monad transformers, mtl (?), extensible effects ("types à la carte") - problems and solutions
 - various solutions for the "expression problem"